nathanielgcowan/nathanielgcowan.github.io/_posts/2020-08-08-flatiron_blog_cli.markdown

   spec.add_dependency "nokogiri"
 ```

 Then I ran bundle install and my application was set up properly.
 It was now time to go ahead and start fleshing out the gem.
-I started first with my cli.rb file.
+I started first with my **cli.rb** file.

 **Cli.rb**

 This file is the meat and potatoes of the program.
-This is the file that's display the program’s logic and contains that code that takes the user input.
+This is the file that displays the program’s logic and contains that code that takes the user input.

 The following are my methods:
 /bullet the method
 /explain what it does
 * **Call**
+*
 * Puts welcome message
 * Calls methods get_party, list_party, and show_answer
 *
+*
 * **Get_party**
+*
 * Establishes instance variable @parties set to the file AustinSwingSyndicateDanceClasses::Party.all
+*
 * **List_party**
+*
 * Puts a message with instructions.
 * Makes the my_statements array
 * Applies map to @parties
 * Push the name of a party into the my_statements array
 * Sorts the my_statements array
+*
 * **Show_answer**
+*
 * Takes a user’s input and makes it an integer.
 * Defines a valid input.
 * Show the correct answer once received valid input.
 * If invalid input, display error message then ask to try again.
+*
 * **Valid_input**
+*
 * Sets a valid input as an input integer less than the length of data and the integer is greater than zero.
+*
 * **Give_info_for**
+*
 * This method is the correct choice answer.
 * Puts “Awesome choice!”
 * Give the party description and date.
-*

 ```
 class AustinSwingSyndicateDanceClasses::CLI